 Top Portable Air Conditioner Units | Buying Guide

-As the hot summer months begin to roll in, indoor air conditioning (or evaporative cooling) is a necessity.
-Although you may find a wide range of alternatives when it comes to portable AC units, it’s not always clear what kind of unit fits your lifestyles and home or office.
+When outside get hotter, indoor air conditioning (or evaporative cooling) can truly become a necessity.
+Although you may find a wide range of options when it comes to portable AC units, it’s not always clear what kind of unit fits your lifestyles and home or office.

 In this case, the Whynter model delivers a whopping 14,000 BTUs.
 It comes with a dual hose feature along with three separate modes for convenience.
 These include air conditioner, dehumidifier, and fan.